Variety of Property Types & High Walkability

 North Little Italy is downtown San Diego’s design district.
 Running along Kettner Boulevard in between West Laurel and Hawthorn Streets there are many “recycled warehouses” that have been transformed to home design and furniture stores offering the latest products and styles for home decoration and remodeling projects.
 Little Italy is also home to many business offices hosting some of San Diego’s best architects and design firms among other creative businesses.

-1. Moderate Income Singles: Over a wide age range working in the professional and service sector.
+1. Moderate & High Income Singles and Couples: Over a wide age range working in the professional and service sector.

-2. Young Singles: Mostly in the 20 to 40 age group that are renting their apartment.
+2. Young Singles: Mostly in the 25 to 40 age group that are renting in the various apartment rental buildings in the neighborhood.

 3. Non Natives: Foreign born individuals who are here on employment contracts.